apache/incubator-streampark-website/docs/connector/1-kafka.md

 import org.apache.flink.streaming.api.datastream.DataStream;

 public class KafkaSimpleJavaApp {
     public static void main(String[] args) {
         StreamEnvConfig envConfig = new StreamEnvConfig(args, null);
         StreamingContext context = new StreamingContext(envConfig);
         DataStream<String> source = new KafkaSource<String>(context)
                 .getDataStream()
                 .map((MapFunction<KafkaRecord<String>, String>) KafkaRecord::value);
         source.print();
         context.start();
     }
 }
 ```

 </TabItem>
 </Tabs>

 ### Advanced configuration parameters

 `KafkaSource` is based on the Flink Kafka Connector construct a simpler kafka reading class, the constructor needs to pass `StreamingContext`, when the program starts to pass the configuration file can be, framework will automatically parse the configuration file, when `new KafkaSource` it will automatically get the relevant information from the configuration file, initialize and return a Kafka Consumer, in this case, only configuration one topic, so in the consumption of the time without specifying the topic directly by default to get this topic to consume, this is the simple example, more complex rules and read operations through the `. getDataStream()` pass parameters in the method to achieve

-Let's look at the signature of the `getDataStream` method
+Let's look at the signature of the `getDataStream` method:

 ```scala
 def getDataStream[T: TypeInformation](topic: java.io.Serializable = null,